Excluding Testimony in an Arizona Child Custody Case

 Despite the court’s ruling, Mrs. Hays began taking the child to Mrs. Livingston for counseling, not Dr. Yee.
 When Mr. Hays found out, he moved for sanctions against Mrs. Hays.
 Everyone agreed that it would not be in the daughter’s best interest to change counselors.
 For that reason, Mr. Hays did not request that the court order Mrs. Hays to take the daughter to Dr. Yee.

 At the sanctions hearing, the court found that Mrs. Hays intentionally violated the Court order.
 It held her in contempt.
 The court imposed four sanctions.
-It ordered Mrs. Hays to pay all of the counseling fees and Mr. Hays’s attorney fees.
+The court required Mrs. Hays to pay all of the counseling fees and Mr. Hays’s attorney fees.
 It also ordered that Mrs. Livingston could not testify in the custody proceedings.
 Last, the court ordered that mental health professionals could not use Mrs. Livingston’s records as a basis for their opinions.

 Dr. Moran wrote to Mrs. Hays’ attorney that the standard of practice required him to obtain records and interview the therapist.
 He told her that the order was contrary to the best clinical practices.
 Mrs. Hays moved for reconsideration of the sanctions excluding the opinions of Mrs. Livingston.